Fiserv/Commerce-Hub/docs/Resources/Master-Data/Card.md

 #### Security Code Indicator

-The below table identifies the valid values of the security code indicator.
+The below table identifies the valid values of `securityCodeIndicator`.

 | Value | Description |
 | ----- | --------- |